Ex-Karnataka minister KS Eshwarappa cleared of charges in contractor suicide case

 In a WhatsApp message purportedly sent by him to his friends, Patil had named Eshwarappa as the “sole cause” of his death.
 Eshwarappa, he alleged, had demanded 40% commission to clear his Rs 4 crore bill for the work that he had done for the Rural Development and Panchayati Raj departments of the Karnataka government.

-Eshwarappa was forced to resign as Karnataka Rural Development and Panchayat Raj Minister after he was booked in the case.
+In April, Eshwarappa was forced to resign as Karnataka Rural Development and Panchayat Raj Minister after he was booked in the case.

 In a closure report filed before a special MP/MLA court on Wednesday, the police said that Patil died by suicide, but Eshwarappa has been acquitted due to lack of evidence.